cs3org/OCM-API/IETF-RFC.md

   * actively or passively notifies the receiving user or group of any incoming Share Creation Notification,
-  * acts as an API client, allowing the receiving user to access the Resource through an API (e.g. WebDAV) of the sending server.
+  * acts as an API client, allowing the receiving user to access the Resource through an API (e.g., WebDAV) of the sending server.
 * __Sending Gesture__ - A user interface interaction from the Sending
 Party to the Sending Server, conveying the intention to create a Share.
 * __Share Creation__ - The addition of a Share to the database state of